anatsuk1/cmd4_adrsir/README.md

 ## adrsirlib
 @tokieng created the python script which great and helpful.

-[Bit Trade One, LTD.](https://bit-trade-one.co.jp) provided useless scripts and no supports.
+[Bit Trade One, LTD.(ADRSIR design, manufacturing and sales)](https://bit-trade-one.co.jp) provided useless scripts and no supports.

 But I am happy to have found adrsirlib now.